 To test your connection speed:

-For the best results, close all applications before running the Internet speed test.
+For best results, close all applications and other devices before running the speed test.

 If you have pop-ups blocked, the speed test may not appear when you click the speed test link.
 If this occurs, unblock pop-ups temporarily to display the speed test page.